 I don’t like blade grinders, but in a pinch, they’ll get the job done.

 Burr grinders have been in use since at least the 1600’s, initially used for grinding spices, salt, pepper, etc. A burr grinder just grinds the roasted coffee beans between two grooved plates.
-One type of burr grinder grinds the beans between two grooved steel flat plates.
-The other type of burr grinder is a conical burr grinder?
-Think of a small steel ice cream cone inside a larger steel ice cream cone with the inside one spinning and the beans dropping between the two cones.
+One type of burr grinder grinds the beans between two grooved flat steel plates.
+The other type of burr grinder is a conical burr grinder.
+Think of a small grooved steel ice cream cone inside a larger steel grooved ice cream cone with the inside one spinning and the beans dropping between the two cones.